Thelma (2024 film): Plot

 Thelma and Ben reach the address, where a young man collects Thelma's money from a PO box.
 They follow him to a rundown antique store.
 Ben listens through their connected phones while Thelma sneaks in and discovers the owner, Harvey, and his grandson Michael running a scam operation in the backroom.
 Thelma demands her money back, but they refuse, and Harvey grabs her arm.
 Harvey, who relies on an oxygen regulator and his grandson, laments that his store is failing and has resorted to scamming people to stay financially stable.
 Thelma pretends not to know who they are and apologizes for being a nuisance.
 Once seated, she pulls Mona's gun on Harvey.
 Michael tries to escape but is knocked out by Ben outside.
 Thelma uses Harvey’s computer while Ben holds Harvey at gunpoint, but struggles with the banking system.
 She calls Danny for help, and he guides her through transferring the money while driving to pick them up.
 Michael re-enters the store, but Thelma tells him that Harvey talks down about him, leading Michael to abandon his grandfather.
 Thelma leaves Harvey $500 of the $10,000 transfer and scolds him for tricking people and not appreciating his grandson, then shoots his computer so that Harvey cannot continue his scamming operation.
 Thelma and Ben exit the store triumphantly before Danny picks them up.

 Thelma is reunited with her family, and they watch Ben perform in a play at the nursing home.
 She has a newfound respect for Ben, and they plan to get together shortly.
 While visiting her husband's gravesite with Danny, Thelma assures her grandson that he will be fine when she is eventually gone.
-As Danny drives Thelma home, they talk in the car about how incredible the trees are still alive, no matter how gnarled their roots look.
+As Danny drives Thelma home, they talk in the car about how incredible it is that the trees are still alive, no matter how gnarled their roots look.
 A mid-credits scene shows writer/director Josh Margolin having an identical conversation with his grandmother.